Details of two of Velazquez’s portraits of King Philip IV. The one on the left is from 1627 and the one on the right is from 1656.

 Painting what your eye sees as an ensemble is quite difficult when not in Sight-Size, as is modeling that effect from your conception.
 Furthermore, most of the paintings done during the second half of his career have a definite viewing distance from where the painting comes into focus for the viewer.
 Again, achieving that in any sort of effectual way would be almost impossible if he was viewing the painting in a different visual scale than the scene.

-The British School under the guidance of Sir Joshua Reynolds, as well as Sir Henry Raeburn, brought impressionist sight forward from the Baroque period using Sight-Size.
+The British School under the guidance of Sir Joshua Reynolds, as well as Sir Henry Raeburn, brought impressionist sight forward from the Baroque period, often using Sight-Size.
 Later, popular nineteenth-century teachers such as Léon Bonnat and Carolus-Duran passed their obsession with Velazquez down to their students, the most well-known being John Singer Sargent.

 On the left, Velazquez’s Las Meninas (1656).
 On the right, Sargent’s copy (1879).